ropensci/baRulho/README.md

 <img src="man/figures/baRulho_sticker.png" alt="baRulho logo" align="right" width = "25%" height="25%"/>

-[baRulho](https://cran.r-project.org/package=baRulho) is intended to facilitate the implementation of (animal) sound transmission experiments, which typically aim to quantify changes in signal structure when transmitted in a given habitat by broadcasting and re-recording animal sounds at increasing distances.
+[baRulho](https://cran.r-project.org/package=baRulho) is intended to facilitate the implementation of (animal) sound propagation experiments, which typically aim to quantify changes in signal structure when transmitted in a given habitat by broadcasting and re-recording animal sounds at increasing distances.

 These experiments aim to answer research questions such as:

-- How habitat structure has shaped the transmission properties of animal acoustic signals?
+- How habitat structure has shaped the propagation properties of animal acoustic signals?
-- Which acoustic features are shaped by selection for improving transmission?
+- Which acoustic features are shaped by selection for improving propagation?
 - Which features are more degraded in different habitats?
 - How far a acoustic signals can be detected?

-A common sequence of steps to experimentally test hypotheses related to sound transmission is depicted in the following diagram:
+A common sequence of steps to experimentally test hypotheses related to sound propagation is depicted in the following diagram:

 <img src="man/figures/analysis_workflow.png" width="100%" style="display: block; margin: auto;" />

-*Diagram depicting a typical workflow for a experiment working on signal transmission and degradation.
+*Diagram depicting a typical workflow for a experiment working on signal propagation and degradation.
 Nodes with black font indicate steps that can be conducted using baRulho functions.
 Blue nodes denote the functions that can be used at those steps.*